blainefreestone/mlb_data_analysis/README.md

 ### Testing the Accuracy of the Predictive Model

-We can test the accuracy of the predictive model by randomly splitting the original data in two groups: *test* and *validation*.
+We can test the accuracy of the predictive model by randomly splitting the original data into two groups: *test* and *validation*.
 This is done using the `sklearn` library:

 ```python
 from sklearn.model_selection import train_test_split